Using in your project

 Alternative ways

-If you don’t want to use vcpkg
+If you don’t want to use vcpkg to resolve dependencies, you can replace step

-environment variable and use one of these
+3 and not export VCPKG_ROOT environment variable and use one of these

 methods instead: